jaysoo/nx-react-book/manuscript/chapter3.md

 yarn add --dev @nrwl/express
 ```

-Then we can do a dry run of the generate command.
+Then we can do a dry run of the express app schematic.

 ```bash
 nx g @nrwl/express:app api \